lucaruzzola/algae/README.md

 This repository contains an implementation from scratch of simple functional data structures in Python.

+The following structures are currently implemented and tested:
+ - Either
+ - Option
+ - Try

-It is inspired by Scala's implementation of these structures.
+This library is inspired by Scala's implementation of these structures.

 Feel free to open an issue or [send me an email](mailto:lucaruzzola@gmail.com) in case you'd like to contribute or if you see something that can be improved.